Skip to content

 BSc (Hons) User Experience Design degree portfolio guidance

-Your development portfolio should be relevant to this course, but you can include a wide range of work that shows your creativity, technical competence, industry awareness and career aspirations.
+Your portfolio should be relevant to this course, but you can include a wide range of work that shows your creativity, technical competence, industry awareness and career aspirations.

 Because User Experience Design encourages applicants from a wide variety of backgrounds we are flexible on portfolio content.